Appointments

 Routine Appointments

-If you require a routine appointment to see a doctor please complete an eConsult.
-Nurse appointments can be pre-booked up to 12 weeks in advance.
+If you need a routine appointment to see a doctor please complete an eConsult.
+Nurse appointments can be booked up to 12 weeks in advance.

 Urgent Problems

-If your condition is urgent please highlight this within your eConsult.
+If your condition is urgent please include this in your eConsult.

 Practice Nurse/Health Care Assistant

-If you require an appointment with our practice nurse or health care assistant you will be asked what type of appointment you need.
-This will enable the receptionist to make your appointment with the appropriate clinician and to ensure enough time is allowed to carry out your procedure.
+If you need an appointment with our practice nurse or health care assistant you will be asked what type of appointment you need.
+This will help the receptionist to make your appointment with the appropriate clinician and to allow enough time.

 Improving Access to General Practice Services